 What most bloggers run into is creating content that’s too short.
 You might be thinking shorter, to-the-point content will have higher readability.
-But, the problem is, Google can translate these short articles as having low quality content.
+But, the problem is, Google can translate these short articles as having low-quality content.
 These articles appear rushed, spammy, and unhelpful to Google web crawlers.
 So, when crafting your perfect blog post, keep it over 500 words!
 (But also, less than 5,000!)

 Duplicate Title Tags

-A title tag (also known as a meta title) is the way your blog post will present itself on search engine results pages, on browser thumbnails, and on social media posts.
+A title tag (also known as a meta title) is the way your blog post will present itself on search engine results pages, browser thumbnails, and social media posts.
 You generate most of your traffic from social media and search engines, so the appearance of helpful title tags is extremely important!

 If you have multiple articles with the same title tag, users and search engine web crawlers alike will be left confused.
 They won’t know which page is the correct one to select and which one contains the relevant content.
-With duplicate title tags and meta descriptions, Google will lower your SERP ranking due to the confusion.
-So, identify any duplicate tags and correct them for better SEO.
+With duplicate title tags and meta descriptions, Google will lower your SERP ranking due to confusion.
+So, so identify any duplicate tags and correct them for better SEO.

 All Standard or No Follow Links

 When you link to a site, there are two ways you can inform Google to use that link.
 When you do a standard link, you and the other site will share link equity or “link juice.”
 This means you’ll benefit from their high domain authority and they’ll benefit from yours.
 This makes adding internal links and gaining external links an excellent method of building SEO!

 The other way you can link a site is with a “no follow” attribute.
 This means you will not gain any link equity from them, and they won’t gain any from you.
 You might do this when you’re linking to sponsored content or when you want to control user-generated links from your comment section.